 Additionally, the CSD is under strict prudential supervision by the National Bank of Belgium in its capacity as the Belgian supervisory authority.
 If the CSD does not function properly, does not comply with the law, is at risk of becoming insolvent or could disrupt the Belgian or international markets, the government can impose several measures, such as the disposal (i.e., transfer or sale) of assets and liabilities, including the transfer of the CSD's clients' financial instruments.

 3.2.2 Insolvency of BNP Paribas

-Belgian law would not apply in the context of the insolvency of BNP Paribas, which is a French credit institution, including with respect to the implementation of one or several reorganisation measures.
+Belgian law would not apply in the context of the insolvency of BNP Paribas, which is a licensed corporation in Hong Kong.